 Early/mid 70s broadcast console.
-Restored & modded with separate channel outputs & a new PSU by analogue guru Clive Kavan.
+Restored with new PSU by analogue guru Clive Kavan.
 Pre-dates the more well known 828 console.
 Features & sound very similar to the Raindirk series III with hi & low shelving eqs each with 3 turnover frequencies, a single swept mid & a high pass filter.
 Not the quietest mic amps around but I love the selectable hi shelf, great for overheads & hats.

 19” rack mounted Pre-amps, Eqs, & compressors

 I love this!
 It has been my go to pre/eq for years now & combined with the Chiswick Reach compressor was my main recording/overdubbing chain for a long time.
 Its just scary how much better an average mic such as an SM57 sounds through this than most other pre’s.
 Classic Rupert class A solid state design.
 The eq section is the best sounding & most flexible I own.

 Inward connections VacRak with mic amp/eq/limiter

 Another classic.
 I bought this on ebay when the crash of ’88 was in full swing for a crazily low price.
 Everything you put through it sounds larger than life!
 The ultimate bass DI channel…

 Cheap as chips but a solid, clean, reasonably quiet stereo recording channel.
 I like the variable input impedance, the sweepable mid cut is great for cleaning up room resonances in less than ideal recording spaces & an optical compressor thrown in as well.
 A go to for drum ambience channels, & acoustic instruments if the 9098 & VacRac are already in use.